 90027 Boston Region MPO Website, www.bostonmpo.org: (\$64,000) For the public, for federal, state, and local officials, and for businesses, the MPO's website provides further access to the MPO and to transportation-planning information.
-The website is critical infrastructure for the MPO's public involvement program.
+The website is critical for the MPO's public involvement program.
 A goal of this program is to maximize the website's usefulness.
-It not only provides information to the public, it also serves as an avenue for eliciting ideas and is an increasingly important method for soliciting input.
-CTPS posts documents and data that are suitable for the site, monitors its use, keeps track of feedback, conducts surveys, and performs necessary updating and maintenance of the site.
+It not only provides information to the public-it also serves as an avenue for eliciting ideas and is an increasingly important method for soliciting input.
+CTPS staff post documents and data that are suitable for the site, monitors its use, keeps track of feedback, conducts surveys, and performs necessary updating and maintenance of the site.
 CTPS will continue to improve the design and navigability of the site and to expand its use for communication with the public.

-and it addresses planning factors on security.
-It also responds to guidance that the MPO has received from Federal Highway Administration and Federal Transit Administration calling for MPO's to "increase their capacity to address climate change in transportation."
-This program builds and updates the MPO's data on hazards to which the region is susceptible and the emergency evacuation and hazards planning in preparation.
+90041 Safety and Security Planning: This work advances the MPO's policies in this area and addresses planning factors related to security.
+It also responds to guidance that the MPO has received from the Federal Highway Administration and Federal Transit Administration calling for MPOs to "increase their capacity to address climate change in transportation."
+This program builds and updates the MPO's database on the hazards to which the region is susceptible and the emergency evacuation and hazards planning in preparation.
 It provides for extensive mapping of this information, including maps showing the hazards in relation to the region's transportation network.
-This information is used by the MPO in its safety and security planning and its project selection process.
+This information is used by the MPO in its safety and security planning and in its project selection process.
 It is available to others, including state agencies and municipalities, for their emergency and evacuation planning.